alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

 Lets build some containers on our docker engine.

 ## Gitlab Container
 We need gitlab for distributed source control of our files.
-We could use github but we wanted to see full integration with Jenkins and other tools, therefore we installed it locally.
-With dockers, this is pretty easy.
-If you don't understand any part, please google it up.
-We will be using lot of docker-compose and dockerfiles.
-Please google it up and read little bit about it.
+We could have used github but we wanted to see full integration with Jenkins and other tools, therefore we installed it locally.
+With dockers, installing these opensource software is pretty easy.

 ###Exercise-1
 ####Create gitlab docker compose file